Nora Waldstätten

-Nora Marie Theres Beatrice Elisabeth Waldstätten (born 1 December 1981), also formerly known as Nora von Waldstätten, is an Austrian actress.
+Nora Marie-Theres Beatrice Elisabeth Waldstätten (born 1 December 1981), also formerly known as Nora von Waldstätten, is an Austrian actress.

 Early life

-Born Nora Marie Theres [Beatrice Elisabeth] von Waldstätten in Vienna, Austria in 1981, Nora Waldstätten was raised in Baden, Austria, the third of four children in a family descended from old Austrian nobility.
+Born Nora Marie-Theres Beatrice Elisabeth Waldstätten in Vienna, Austria, in 1981, Nora Waldstätten was raised in Baden, Austria, the third of four children in a family descended from old Austrian nobility.
 From 2003-2007, she studied acting at Berlin University of the Arts.
 During this time, she was engaged in productions for cinema and television.